 The world loves Santa Claus because Old Nick personified the Christmas spirit, in godly loving the world every day of his life, and every day since.
 A true servant of God, indwelt and empowered by His infinite goodness, saint Nicholas was simply too good to be true.
 The challenge of his example so intimidating that we needed to turn him into an incredible comic cartoon character, and banish him to the north pole together with elves, dwarves and fairies.

 Mixed with an occasional sprinkle of child-pleasing imagination and magical exaggeration, slowly the memory of this truly inspirational Turkish Bishop was transformed into the internationally beloved superhero ubiquitously known as Santa Claus.
 Today, Santa Claus is the euphoric king of Christmas, a mythological play-world to which Disney and Hollywood annually proffer homage.
 This popular seventeen hundred year old legend has a seemingly endless magnetic attraction for mythology.
 Fresh myths offered up annually, absolutely nothing is too far fetched.

 With Christmas, the real Santa Claus is now buried deep under the single highest Everest of myth and fiction ever created by mankind.
 For the sake of our souls, the world needs Santa to be real, now as much as ever.
 Nicholas was posthumously beatified by the Church — given the title Saint.
 Saint Nicholas is the protector and patron saint of children and travellers.
-St. Nicholas Day is the 6th of December, the day of his passing in 343 anno Domini.
+Saint Nicholas Day is on the 6th of December, the day of his passing in 343 anno Domini.